A Dynamic Stochastic Block Model for Multidimensional Networks: A Dynamic SBM for multidimensional networks

-In alignment with the motivation of \citet{han2015consistent,stanley2016clustering,jovanovski2019bayesian}, a statistical model for multi--layer networks should also account for the edge redundancy, that is the persistence of edges between the same pair of nodes over the network layers, and more structurally, clustering redundancy.
-For instance, if a set of nodes is densely connected in one layer, a similar structure is highly likely in a second layer.
-Nevertheless, existing approaches are static, correlational and only account for clustering overlap.
-In order to capture dependence between the node partitions in the different layers including non--overlap dependence and identify a causal structure, we can exploit the time dimension and assume dependent Markov Chain processes \citep{otranto2005multi,billio2016interconnections,agudze2021markov}.
+A statistical model for multidimensional networks should account for edge redundancy, that is, the persistence of edges between the same pair of nodes across network layers, and more structurally, clustering redundancy \citep{han2015consistent,stanley2016clustering,jovanovski2019bayesian}.
+For instance, if a set of nodes is densely connected in one layer, a similar structure is highly likely to be present in the second layer.
+Nevertheless, existing approaches are static and correlational and only account for clustering overlap.
+To capture dependence between the node partitions in the different layers, including non--overlap dependence, and identify a NGB causal structure, we can exploit the time dimension and assume dependent Markov Chain processes \citep{otranto2005multi,agudze2021markov}.